 Bupa has its own care homes, health centres and dental centres across the UK.
 It has been offering direct dental care since 1999 and now has a network of its own dental centres as well as 200+ Bupa-approved dental clinics.

 People often associate Bupa with private health care, but the provider also offers plans which cover NHS dental treatment.
 Dental plan costs may therefore be more affordable than you imagined.

 With Bupa's dental policies there is no obligation to visit a Bupa-approved dentist.
 You may continue to see your regular dentist and still claim under your policy.
 However, one benefit of visiting a Bupa-owned dental centre is that there is less paperwork involved with any claims you make.

 And as the video below from the British Dental Association shows, there are flaws with the NHS system which mean many patients prefer to seek private treatment.

-Bupa dental insurance plans
+Bupa dental plan

 - Routine checkups

 - Scaling and polishing

 - Restorative work like fillings, root canals and crowns